MGantz22/Solo-8/README.md

-# Gantz Bakery
+# Gantz Bakery Order tracking

 #### By: _Mitchell Gantz_

-#### _A code review project for C# and MSTesting (TDD)._
+#### _Tracking Vendors and Orders._

 ## Technologies Used

 - _C#_
 - _.NET 6_
-- _MSTesT_
+- _MSTest_

 ## Description/Objectives

-- _When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread, Pastry and the sale for today._
-- _A user should be able to specify how many loaves of Bread and how many Pastrys they'd like._
-- _The application will return the total cost of the order._
-- _Gantz offers the following deals:_
-  - _Bread: Buy 2, get 1 free (every 3rd loaf of bread is free.).
-A single loaf costs $5, two loaves costs $10, and three loaves cost $10._
-  - _Pastry: Buy 3, get 1 free (every 4th Pastry is free.).
-A single Pastry costs $2, two costs $4, and three cost $6, four costs $6._
+- _Use Razor to display information on each page._
+- _Create a Vendor class.
+This class should include properties for the vendor's name, a description of the vendor, a List of Orders belonging to the vendor._
+- _Create an Order class.
+This class should include properties for the title, the description, the price, the date._
+- _The homepage of the app at the root path (localhost:5000/) should be a splash page welcoming Gantz and providing him with a link to a Vendors page_
+- _The vendors page should contain a link to a page presenting Gantz with a form he can fill out to create a new Vendor.
+After the form is submitted, the new Vendor object should be saved into a static List and Gantz should be routed back to the homepage_
+- _Gantz should be able to click a Vendor's name and go to a new page that will display all of that Vendor's orders_
+- _Gantz should be provided with a link to a page presenting him with a form to create a new Order for a particular Vendor.
+Hint: The route for this page might look something like: "/vendors/1/orders/new"._

 ## Setup/Installation Requirements

-* clone this repo & navigate to the GantzBakery directory
+* clone this repo & navigate to the GantzOrders directory
-* open a command line prompt
+* open a command line interface within the GantzOrders directory and run the following commands:
 * build the project using $ `dotnet build`
 * execute code with $ `dotnet run`

-## To Execute Tests
+## Testing Instructions

+* To run tests, first install/setup as detailed above
-* clone the repo and/or navigate to the GantzBakery.Tests directory
-* open a command line prompt
+* navigate to the GantzOrders.Tests directory and open a command line interface
-* enter $ `dotnet restore`
-* enter $ `dotnet test`
+* run tests by executing $ `dotnet test`
+* if additional tests are required, first modify the existing test file within the correct folder before running `dotnet test` again

 ## Known Bugs